Rivers, trails and history converge at Montana's newest state park.

 Tuesday, September 11 and Saturdays, September 22-October 27.
 Join us for as many sessions as you'd like.
 Go to our facebook page for details on this and other upcoming events.

 "On Location" with Tami Haaland

 Saturday, October 6.
 Join former Montana poetlaureate & MSU-Billings Professor, Tami Haaland, for a FREE guided hike & workshop.
 Details.

 Abundant outdoor opportunities and a rich cultural heritage converge at the newly restored confluence of the Clark Fork and Blackfoot Rivers at the heart of the Milltown State Park.

 The Confluence and Gateway areas, on the north side of the river, saw construction begin in the summer of 2017.
 The park development include trails, an interpretive plaza and river access.
-The grand opening for the Confluence area is slated for Saturday, June 23, 2018.
+The grand opening for the Confluence area was June 23, 2018.

 Among the many stories from the deep past are the Glacial Lake Missoula floods that shaped the landscape thousands of years ago.
 The Salish and Kalispel know the confluence as the place of bull trout and consider it part of their ancestral home.
 In 19th century history, Meriwether Lewis made a Fourth of July passage through the confluence and decades later the Mullan Expedition spent a harsh winter there.
 Beginning in the 1880s, the rivers were dammed to produce power for the mills and communities but at great consequence.